dannycvera/GOT-whos-quote/README.md

 ## Wireframes

 Portrait and Landscape wire frame can be accessed at the link below.
-When folling the link, in the upper right corner please change between portrait and landscape to see each view.
+When folling the link, in the top menu bar towards the left, please change between portrait and landscape to see each view.

 [WireFrame](https://wireframe.cc/pro/pp/37d79e370358447)

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

 - Will use two API's.
 One to retrieve a random Quote, the second wll be used to cross reference the character image, name and info with the aurthor of the random quote.
 - Display three other random images which will be wrong answers.
-This will be retrieved from the https://api.got.show/doc/
+This will be retrieved from the https://api.got.show/doc/ API.
 - The user will choose between four difference character images.
-If they guess the author of the quote correctly then their scor will increase.
+If they guess the author of the quote correctly then their score will increase.
 - Will render the application as a mobile first portrait app.

 #### PostMVP